apollographql/hack-the-supergraph/space-beach/README.md

 };
 ```

-*NOTE: Notice that we only need to return the `id` for the `location`.
+>*NOTE: Notice that we only need to return the `id` for the `location`.
 This is because `id` is the defined key fields for the `Location`*

 Make sure your `src/resolvers/index.js` is updated to import your newly created `Beach` resolver.

-*Note: You can delete any Mutation or other resolvers from the project, they aren't needed. *
+You can delete any Mutation or other resolvers from the project, they aren't needed.

 Now we can start up our subgraph and add it to our Supergraph stack locally with rover: